Best Summer Ever: Plot

-The film begins with aspiring dancer Tony Michaels practicing for a dance at Lakeview Dance Camp.
+Aspiring dancer Tony Michaels practices for a dance at Lakeview Dance Camp.
 As the camp season comes to an end, he and his girlfriend, Sage, bid each other farewell, but not before she gives him sunflower seeds to plant in a special place.
 Tony gives her his eagle necklace to remember him by.
 However, Tony, who is actually a high school football player, is burdened by the responsibility of winning the upcoming Homecoming game for his coach, who is also his father figure, as well as his school.
 Sage is constantly on the move with her two mothers, Kate and Gillian, who work as drug dealers selling medicinal marijuana.
 Tony plants his seeds in a memorial for his late parents.

 Sage dreams of settling down in a new home and aspires for a normal life.
 After her family's trailer breaks down when they head for a new spot to sell marijuana, Sage senses a golden opportunity to get an education at Mount Abe High School.
 When she arrives, Sage is greeted by Nancy, a bubbly cheerleader who becomes her friend.
 Beth, the conniving captain of the cheerleading squad, hears of Sage's arrival after trying to seduce Tony to become her Homecoming King.
 Beth taunts Sage for her Vermont heritage, but Sage tells Nancy and the other girls at school of her summer with Tony, who tells his fellow jocks of his special time with Sage.

 Beth, realizing that Sage and Tony know each other and jealous of Tony's relationship with her, devises a scheme that involves driving a wedge between the two lovers.
 Beth injures Nancy by deliberately fracturing her arm and lies to Sage that Nancy was killed in an accident so Sage can take her place at the cheerleading pep rally.
 Meanwhile, Cody, the school quarterback who holds a grudge against Tony for taking his spot as the football star, swipes Tony's phone and hands it to Beth.

 At the pep rally, Beth humiliates Sage in front of the whole school.
 The jocks run in, and Sage realizes that Tony is actually the football star.
 Outside the gym, Beth blackmails Tony to join her for Homecoming, threatening to put photos of him dancing on blast if he doesn't comply.
 Later, Tony confesses to Sage that he was lying to her to get through the summer to cope with his reputation and he has to win Homecoming, which his school hasn't done in twenty-five years.
 Crushed, Sage leaves the school and vents her frustrations.
 She fakes sick to stay home, but reluctantly goes back under her mother Kate's encouragement.